-Please make sure you arrange an appointment with the Dean of the Cantorial Program following your practicum for constructive feedback on your presentation.
-The practicum will account for 40% of the final coaching grade.
-If necessary, the Dean of the Cantorial Program will have the prerogative of asking the student to repeat all or part of the practicum.
+Please make sure you arrange an appointment with the Dean of Cantorial Studies following your practicum for constructive feedback on your presentation.
+If necessary, the Dean of Cantorial Studies will have the prerogative of asking the student to repeat all or part of the practicum.